-The Dungeons & Dragons: Temple of Elemental Evil Adventure System, like the other Adventure System games, is exception based.
+The Dungeons & Dragons: Waterdeep: Dungeon of the Mad Mage Adventure System, like the other Adventure System games, is exception based.
 That means the cards, powers, monsters, and Special Adventure Rules may contradict the base rules of the game (this book).
 Whenever that happens, you should follow the instructions on the exception even though it contradicts the rules.